 One thing you should know is Requirement Engineering takes time, cost and resources.
-So, many companies leave out this step and they do regret it later on.
+So, many companies leave it out and regret it later on.
 However, we have come across many companies who have a high project success rate after having Requirement Engineering resources.
 Needless to say, it is crucial for your project’s success.

 Even from our own personal experience, the project which has been started with proper Requirement Engineering is delivered on time with less scope creep.
 Also, we suggested this bundle to clients and they have been experiencing a better result from the usage of it.

 Our bundle consists of: